gravityview/book/Lesson 1/index.md

 # Lesson 1: Fields, Forms, and Entries

-**Welcome to the first lesson of GravityView Academy!** In this first lesson, we’ll start with the basic building blocks of GravityView – _Forms, Fields, and Entries_
+**Welcome to the first lesson of GravityView Academy!** In this first lesson, we’ll start with the basic building blocks of GravityView – _Forms, Fields, and Entries._

 Let’s get started!